Mass export data from STATATLAS

 The STATATLAS (statistical atlas) gives a great overview over various indicators, over time, for municipalities, regions or cantons.
 This is exactly the data I searched for, because it allows a broad overview over the municipalities in Switzerland.
 According to the BFS, there is currently no possibility to download all the STATATLAS data at once.
 To download multiple yars for one indicator, I had to click on the download button for each year for this one indicator.

-In this post I will explain how I downloaded all the data from STATATLAS in two approaches:
+In this post I will explain how I downloaded all the data from STATATLAS in 3 different approaches:

 - Approach 1: Use DAM-API to search for datasets related to STATATLAS